 Besides mentioning that the model was a tube, the student also stated that the model resembled a cylinder.
-She got confused because according to her, cylinder was another term for tube.
-At last, she expressed her uncertainty in the type of the plastic glass used for learning using the Integrated STAD and Environmental Fiqh.
+She got confused because according to her, the cylinder was another term for the tube.
+At last, she expressed her uncertainty in the type of plastic glass used for learning using the Integrated STAD and Environmental Fiqh.

 In phase-4, the researcher explained the concept of a plastic-made three-dimensional shape and its relation to the Islamic view of environmental issues.
 The researcher began with an explanation that plastic waste that had been collected from the campus environment can be used as a learning medium.
 Then, the researcher described the Islamic perspective on waste issues.
 The researcher emphasized the fact that plastic waste that is scattered around the classroom floor and campus environment is very uncomfortable to look at.
 Therefore, it can be utilized as a learning medium.
-After that, the researcher read surah Ar-Ruum verse 41 in Al-Quran and explained the purpose of the verse and reminded the students that trash or used goods can be used as learning media or teaching aids.
+After that, the researcher read Al-Qur'an surah Ar-Rum:41 (Al-

+Qur'an, 2015) and explained the purpose of the verse and reminded the students that trash or used goods can be used as learning media or teaching aids.

 The researcher also revealed the words of Prophet Muhammad Saw. that were associated with environmental issues.
-These words were narrated by At Tirmidhi and Sa'id bin Musayyab, as follows: "For Allah is good and likes the good, Allah is clean and loves cleanliness, Allah is the Giver and loves giving, Allah is the Most Gracious and loves generosity.
+These words were narrated by (At-Tirmidzi, 2015), as follows: "For Allah is good and likes the good, Allah is clean and loves cleanliness, Allah is the Giver and loves giving, Allah is the Most Gracious and loves generosity.
 Thus, clean your yard and your terrace.
 Don't imitate the Jews".
-Furthermore, the researcher emphasized his point by quoting the Indonesian Ulama Council's Fatwa no. 47/2014 on waste management to prevent environmental damage.
-The Fatwa states that:

-- 1. Every Muslim is obliged to maintain the cleanliness of the environment, utilize goods for the benefits of others, and avoid oneself from various diseases as well tabżir and israf deeds. - 2.
-Every Muslim is prohibited from littering and/or disposing goods that can still be used for themselves or for others. - 3.
-The government and entrepreneurs are obliged to manage waste in order to avoid harm to living things. - 4.
-The government and entrepreneurs are obliged to recycle waste into goods that are useful for improving welfare of the people.
+Furthermore, the researcher emphasized his point by quoting (Majelis Ulama Indonesia, 2014) on waste management to prevent environmental damage.
+The Fatwa states that: (1) Every Muslim is obliged to maintain the cleanliness of the environment, utilize goods for the benefits of others, and avoid oneself from various diseases as well as tabżir and israf deeds; (2) Every Muslim is prohibited from littering and/or disposing of goods that can still be used for themselves or others; (3) The government and entrepreneurs are obliged to manage waste to avoid harm to living things; (4) The government and entrepreneurs are obliged to recycle waste into goods that are useful for improving the welfare of the people.